By Guest Author Matthew Buquoi

 Impatiens

 Impatiens (or I. walleriana) produce a wide variety of stunning reds, pinks, purples, and violets.
-Impatiens will bloom in a beautiful display from spring throughout summer.
-If you live in a warm area without freezing winters, they can last all year.
+Impatiens will bloom in a beautiful display from spring through summer.
+They can last all year if you live in a warm area without freezing winters.
 Most impatiens species grow between 6 inches to 1 foot in length, and they will just ever so slightly peep over the edge of your window box.

 Nasturtiums